 Contrary to what you may think, you do not have to be a farmer or interested in farming to get a USDA loan.
 While you can use this type of loan to buy a farm, you can also use it to buy any residential, owner-occupied home in any rural and some suburban areas.
 Even if you have no interest in growing crops or anything else, you can use a USDA loan to buy a home in any eligible area, as long as you meet income and other requirements.

 If you’re wondering how to get a USDA loan or whether you qualify, you may wish to contact Assurance Financial to find out more about requirements in your area.
-You can apply easily from right where you are using Abby, your virtual assistant online.
-You can get a rate within 15 minutes, or reach out to a loan officer near your location to speak to a live person about your situation.
+Reach out to a loan officer near your location to speak to a live person about your situation.

 USDA Home Loan Requirements